GoogleChrome/web.dev/src/site/content/en/blog/color-scheme/index.md

 [Firefox's](https://dxr.mozilla.org/mozilla-central/source/layout/style/res/html.css) or
 [Safari's](https://trac.webkit.org/browser/trunk/Source/WebCore/css/html.css) (and WebKit's).
-Typically, UA stylesheets agree on the majority of things, for example, they all make texts black and background colors white, but there are also important (and sometimes annoying) differences, for instance, how they display form controls.
+Typically, UA stylesheets agree on the majority of things, for example, they all make links blue, general texts black, and background colors white, but there are also important (and sometimes annoying) differences, for instance, how they style form controls.

 Let's have a closer look at
 [WebKit's UA stylesheet](https://trac.webkit.org/browser/trunk/Source/WebCore/css/html.css)